Left-over turkey? Family and friends in town? Want to stay clear of the malls and within your holiday budget?

 - Controlling the Horse: Rider can control the horse in all movements at a walk ,trot, canter, etc.

-- Experience: Individual has more experience of an Intermediate rider.
-Rider has years of technical experience on and around horses as a trainer, horseman competitor, show riding and at event rides.
+- Experience: Individual has more experience than an Intermediate rider.
+Rider has years of technical experience on and around horses as a trainer, horseman competitor, show riding or at event rides.

 - Controlling the Horse: Rider can control a horse at all times, in any circumstance.
 Rider knows how to safely navigate, maneuver or position their horse in group rides, if a situation calls for advance horsemanship.

-- Riding Environment: Ride has ability to handle all trail obstacles, creek crossings, climbing and descending hills at a quick and confident pace.
+- Riding Environment: Rider has ability to handle all trail obstacles, creek crossings, climbing and descending hills at a quick and confident pace.

 Space is limited to 15 attendees total and it will reach capacity.
-Sign-up online now! $20 registration fee helps SVC continue to host outings on the Preserve.
+Sign-up online now to ensure a spot!
+A suggested $10 registration fee helps SVC continue to host outings on the Preserve.

 Questions: email@example.com or call/text: 916-612-3719